CleverCloud/documentation/content/doc/find-help/faq.md

 To create add-ons, you need to complete your account information, including your city and ZIP code.
 For instance, you cannot create a Matomo add-on until you provide these details.

+## I get unknown regular requests, is there a problem ?

+For monitoring purposes, our system regularly talks to apps in HTTP to ensure they're operationnal.
+This ping occurs regularly (every 2mn), and might appear in your logs.
+This is not a safety risk.
+You can identify this ping by filtering `X-Clever-Monitoring`: requests with this header are legitimate ones from our monitoring system.